libgdx/gdx-pay/gdx-pay-android-googleplay/README.md

-# Incomplete, not yet ready for production, work in progress!
+# Almost complete, already used in production, work in progress!

 ## TODO list